- Contact & Support

 -

 Most people invest because it gives their money the chance to grow.
-Nowadays you can invest in lots of different things, from shares in companies to gold.
+Nowadays you can invest in lots of different things, such as equities, bonds and property.
 How your investment might go down or up over time depends on four main factors.

 Learn about these in our investing for basics guide.